PYLON-AI-Labs/.github/profile/README.md

 ## 🌍 Mission

-Pylon anchors humanity to **trustworthy** and **planet‑aware** artificial intelligence.
+PYLON anchors humanity to **trustworthy** and **planet‑aware** artificial intelligence.
 We turn cutting‑edge research into real‑world products and open tools that benefit society—starting with the Greek information sphere and radiating outward.

 ## 🏛 Foundational Pillars